 4. How do I get a passport for my kids?

-To apply for a passport for the first time, children must appear in person with both parents or guardians.
+To apply for a passport for the first time, children (including babies) must appear in person with both parents or guardians.
 You may visit a local passport agency, your local post office municipal/town/county government offices and possibly your local library.
 While government agencies may accept walk-in applicants, some require appointments and do not handle passports at all times or even all days.
 Your best bet is to make an appointment in advance.
 If you require a passport quickly, you may schedule an appointment at a passport agency.
 These are only available if you need a passport in less than two weeks or within four weeks to obtain a foreign visa.

 You will also need to bring in a copy of the child’s birth certificate or adoption decree (if applicable).
 If your child was born in another country, you will need to bring in the consular report of birth abroad (Form FS-240) or certificate of birth abroad (Form DS-1350).
 The birth certificate has to be an official birth certificate, not a copy, or it will not be accepted.
 Both parents also need to provide a copy of both sides of their driver’s licenses.
 If one parent isn’t present, a copy needs to be brought in with the accompanying parent.

 Now that you’ve gathered all the documents illustrating who your child is and that you are the parent/guardian, you can complete form DS-11, which provides all the information that will be used on your child’s passport.

 5. What happens at a passport appointment?